 Mount the catch under a shelf or under the cabinet so the magnet is flush with the front of the cabinet and would almost touch the closed cabinet door near its top or bottom corner.
-The strike plate, which is a flat piece of magnetic metal, attaches to the cabinet door so it touches the magnet when the cabinet is closed.
+The strike plate, which is a flat piece of metal, attaches to the cabinet door so it touches the magnet when the cabinet is closed.

 Magnetic catches vary in shape and size, so installation varies slightly from one brand to the next.
 Read the package label or consult the manufacturer's website for specifics.

 3. Damaged Screw Holes

-If the hinge screws spin in place when you try to tighten them, your cabinet-repair project is simply a matter of filling and possibly redrilling the screw holes.
-Particleboard and fiberboard cabinets are particularly prone to this problem because any force that yanks screws from their holes can pull some of the cabinet material out with it.
+If the hinge screws spin in place when you try to tighten them, your cabinet repair project is simply a matter of filling and possibly re-drilling the screw holes.
+Particleboard and fiberboard cabinets are particularly prone to this problem because any force that yanks screws from their holes can pull some of the wood material out with it.

-- Remove the hinges, screws and cabinet door, marking on each hinge whether it belongs on the top, middle or bottom position.
+- Remove the screws, hinges and cabinet door, marking on each hinge whether it belongs on the top, middle or bottom position.
 Some complex hinges may be adjusted differently than the other hinges that fit the same door, so it's important to put them back in their proper positions.
 (This doesn't apply to old-fashioned hinges visible on the outside of cabinets.)
-Be sure to mark the holes that are too large for their screws if the damage to the hole isn't obvious.
+After removing the hinge, be sure to mark the holes that are too large for their screws if the damage to the hole isn't obvious.

 - Squirt a pool of wood glue onto a paper plate.
-Dip a toothpick into the glue so at least 1/3 of the pick is covered in glue.
+Dip a toothpick into the glue so at least 1/3 of the toothpick is covered in glue.
 The coverage area should be about the length of a screw that belongs in the damaged screw hole.
-Place the glue-covered end of the toothpick into the damaged screw hole.
+Insert the glue-covered end of the toothpick into the damaged screw hole.

-- Repeat the process with several more toothpicks until the hole is full and then wait several hours for the glue to dry.
+- Repeat the process with more toothpicks if the hole is large.
+Let the glue dry for several hours.

 - Break off each toothpick so it is flush with the cabinet surface.
 A craft knife comes in handy for cutting them if they don't easily break by hand.